-ESB are committed to:
+ESB International is committed to:

-- Protecting children, young people and vulnerable adults from maltreatment. - Preventing impairment of children's, young person's and vulnerable adult's health and development. - Ensuring that children and young people grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children and young people have the best outcomes. - People, and organisations, working together to prevent and stop both the risks and experience of abuse or neglect. - People, and organisations, making sure that the adult's wellbeing is promoted including, where appropriate, taking fully into account their views, wishes, feelings and beliefs in deciding on any action. - Recognising that vulnerable people sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances and therefore potential risks to their safety or well-being.
+- Protecting children, young people and vulnerable adults from maltreatment. - Preventing impairment of children's, young person's and vulnerable adult's health and development. - Ensuring that children and young people grow up in circumstances consistent with the provision of safe and - effective care. - Taking action to enable all children and young people have the best outcomes. - People, and organisations, working together to prevent and stop both the risks and experience of abuse or neglect. - People, and organisations, making sure that the adult's wellbeing is promoted including, where appropriate, taking fully into account their views, wishes, feelings and beliefs in deciding on any action. - Recognising that vulnerable people sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances and therefore potential risks to their safety or well-being.

-1.4 ESB's Safeguarding Responsibilities
+2. ESB International's Safeguarding Responsibilities

-ESB staff do not have direct responsibility for, or frequent contact with children, young people, or vulnerable adults on a regular basis, therefore, ESB staff should be accompanied by other adults when around children and/or vulnerable adults whilst carrying out duties as part of their employment.
-If ESB staff should find themselves without an accompanying adult, they must withdraw their services immediately.
+ESB International staff or contractors do not have direct responsibility for, or frequent contact with children, young people, or vulnerable adults on a regular basis, therefore, ESB International staff or contractors should be accompanied by other adults when around children and/or vulnerable adults whilst carrying out duties as part of their employment or contract.
+If ESB International staff or contractors should find themselves without an accompanying adult, they must withdraw their services immediately.